jharwell/sierra/docs/src/usage/pipeline.rst

    * - :ref:`Engine <plugins/engine>`

-     - Extracting any information needed from the engine in order to assist with generating deliverables, such as the # agents for a given :term:`Experimental Run`.
+     - Extracting any information needed from the engine in order to assist with generating products, such as the # agents for a given :term:`Experimental Run`.

-   * - :ref:`Deliverable Generators <plugins/proc>`
+   * - :ref:`Product Generators <plugins/proc>`

      -

         ..
-TODO:: The hard-corded deliverable generation options below will eventually be replaced by a proper set of plugins.
+TODO:: The hard-corded product generation options below will eventually be replaced by a proper set of plugins.
 Right now it is plugin-ish, in the since there are various hooks to extend/customize.